Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 Actions can be applied to header, content, button and context menu.

+## Barrel roll
+Takes a single category as input and loops over the category data.

 ## Bubble chart
 A *bubble chart* vizualies three of four values grouped on a single category.